RedhawkSDR/transceiver-api/fei_modifications.md

 methods to control the gain, centerfrequency, samplerate, bandwidth and tolerances of the entire array.

-Each `fta` (frontent_tuner_allocation_struct) should set the `device_control` member to **true** and provide a   valid `allocation_id`.
+Each `ftas` (frontent_tuner_allocation_struct) should set the `device_control` member to **true** and provide a   valid `allocation_id`.
 Each member of the array can use its `allocation_id` to get status and provide any custom configuration of _array weights_ (or other element specific configuration).

 There are really only two allocation use-cases for an array.
-1. Use the `frontend_array_allocation_struct` with `rf_flow_id` empty in each
-of the `array_tuners`.
+1. Use the `frontend_array_allocation_struct` with `rf_flow_id` empty in each of the `array_tuners`.
 This should cause the device to allocate any two **coherent** channels.
-Note: there is no point in using this entry point i fyo u don't want coherent channels; use the normal `frontend_tuner_allocation_struct`.
+Note: there is no point in using this entry point if you don't want coherent channels; use the normal `frontend_tuner_allocation_struct`.
 The device should either return all antennas in the available array or return a _contiguous_ subset of the array.
-E.g. If an array has elements (1, 2, 3, 4), but the user allocations only 3
-tuners, the device should return (1, 2, 3) or (2, 3, 4), not (1, 3, 4).
+E.g. If an array has elements (1, 2, 3, 4), but the user allocates only 3 tuners, the device should return (1, 2, 3) or (2, 3, 4), not (1, 3, 4).

 2. Use the `frontend_array_allocation_struct` with the `rf_flow_id` of each
 `array_tuners` member filled in to select the desired antenna/tuner.
-In this canse the device should return exactly the tuners requested if they are able to be allocated.
+In this case the device should return exactly the tuners requested if they are able to be allocated.